What is a Board Game Tournament?

 If you are choosing your own set of games it is recommended that you choose a selection of Game Types as explained below.

-In Race games players are moving their playing pieces by roll of the dice, racing towards an ultimate destination.
+• Race Games.
+Players are moving their playing pieces by roll of the dice, racing towards an ultimate destination.
 They will encounter both hazards and assistance along the way.

-In Set Collection games players will be trying to collect specific sets of items.
+• Set Collection Games.
+Players will be trying to collect specific sets of items.
 Sometimes the game may simply be a race to see who can select a specific set first.
 Other times different sets may have different values and the player whose collection of sets have the greatest value will be the winner.

-In Task Completion games players have a certain task to complete.
+• Task Completion Games.
+Players have a certain task to complete.
 The first player to do this is the winner.
 Other players may score points according to how much of the task they have completed.

 Am I limited to just using the PartyPDF Board Games?